By Terry Trucco

 In the simple, small-but-well-laid-out open bathroom, a handsome mirrored door slides shut to afford privacy.
 No tubs — but the stall showers are generous.
 Instead of mini shampoos and conditioners, showers are equipped with built-in canisters of Bliss products.

 Food and drink: Make that drink and food.
-True to the Aloft formula, the hotel has a spacious WXYZ Bar with a brightly lighted backdrop, a row of stools and an adjacent lounge with comfortable chairs.
+True to the Aloft formula, the hotel has a spacious W XYZ bar with a brightly lighted backdrop, a row of stools and an adjacent lounge with comfortable chairs.
 A lounge by day, it hops at night.
-Contemporary R & B music pulsates all day.
-There’s no restaurant, but a well-stocked grab-and-go features cold drinks, jars of sweets, bagels and muffins at breakfast, chips and coffee.
+Contemporary R & B music pulsates all day with dinner available.
+A well-stocked grab-and-go features cold drinks, jars of sweets, bagels and muffins at breakfast, chips and coffee.
 Espresso and cappuccino come in a machine.
-My $2 espresso was good but so tiny it disappeared in the standard size paper cup.
+My espresso was good but so tiny it disappeared in the standard size paper cup.
 (I should have used the paper espresso cup – or a thimble.)

-Amenities: Free WiFi in rooms and the lobby.
-Pets stay free of charge.
-Bliss bath products in dispensers in the showers.
-Plug and play in-room connectivity station charges electronics and links to the flatpanel TV.
-The on-site gym is well equipped, mirrored and boasts a window.
+Amenities: The on-site gym is well equipped, mirrored and boasts a window.
 Pool table in the lobby.

-Surroundings: The hotel is on a quiet block in the heart of Harlem, a neighborhood on the upswing.
+Surroundings: The hotel is on a quiet block in the heart in Harlem, a neighborhood on the upswing.
 It’s two blocks south of 125th Street, the area’s main, store-lined artery (mainly chains like Modell’s Sports, Old Navy and H & M), fast-food restaurants and fewer empty storefronts than there once were.
 125th Street also serves up the famed Apollo Theater, the excellent Studio Museum of Harlem and the Metro North Train Station, ideal if you’re going to points north in lower New York State or Connecticut.
-Well-known Harlem restaurants, like Sylvia’s, Settepani and Marcus Samuelsson’s comfort food Red Rooster are fairly nearby.
+Well-known Harlem restaurants, like Sylvia’s, Settepani and Marcus Samuelsson’s buzzy comfort food Red Rooster are a short walk away.
 Subway stops on 125th Street, which include the 4, 5 and 6 trains and the 1,2,and 3 trains, are a bit of a hike.
 But bus stops, also on 125th Street, are nearby, so it’s easy to get to Columbia University (Broadway and West 116th Street), the Metropolitan Museum and other institutions on Fifth Avenue’s Museum Row and midtown (downtown, too, though you’re better off taking a subway than a bus).
-Cabs aren’t as plentiful as they should be but turn up eventually.

 Back story: The hotel opened in December 2010, the first New York City link in Aloft’s fast-growing chain (Aloft Brooklyn opened in June 2011).
 A part of Starwood Hotels, Aloft is like a budget W, smart and cookie-cutter hip but, unlike W where no two hotels are alike, if you’ve seen one Aloft, you’ve seen a version of them all.
 (The ubiquitous David Rockwell devised the crisp, colorful look.)
 The first opened in 2007 in Montreal, with more than 73 links open or in the works worldwide.
 The Harlem Aloft occupies a new building, built from the ground up as a hotel.
 That means modern conveniences like a central climate control system, up-to-date electronics and plentiful electrical sockets.
 They even road-tested TV remotes treated with a germ-free finish at the hotel.

-Keep in mind: Getting to the hotel can be a schlep, but room prices are 15 to 20 percent cheaper than comparable rooms in midtown.
-The hotel is kid friendly, but the lobby morphs into the WXYZ bar and lounge at night.
+Keep in mind: Getting to the hotel can be a schlep, but room prices are often 15 to 20 percent cheaper than comparable rooms in midtown.
+The hotel is kid friendly, but the lobby morphs into the W XYZ bar at night.
 And the bar gets noisy.